Alexander Christie (bishop): Archbishop

 Christie was named Archbishop of Oregon City on March 4, 1899.
 Bishop Christie founded the University of Portland.
 According to University tradition, while on board a ship in the Willamette River, Christie observed the abandoned West Hall atop Waud's Bluff, formerly the site of the Methodist Portland University and decided to purchase it.
 Originally called "Columbia University" after the nearby river, it opened September 5, 1901.
 The following year he persuaded the Congregation of Holy Cross to assume control, telling them "Take over Columbia and make it the Notre Dame of the Pacific Northwest!"

 One of Christie's early priorities was to have the Archdiocese divided into something more manageable.
 The Diocese of Baker City was created in 1903, assuming responsibility for all of the state east of the Cascades.
 The Christie Home for Orphaned Girls was opened in 1907.

 The Catholic Truth Society was established in 1922, and he successfully campaigned against an Oregon law that would eliminate parochial schools, which was eventually settled by the Supreme Court in Pierce v.
 Society of Sisters.

-After a steady decline in health, Bishop Christie died, seven weeks before his 77th birthday, and was buried at Mount Calvary Cemetery in Portland.
+After a steady decline in health, Bishop Christie died, at age 76, and was buried at Mount Calvary Cemetery in Portland.